 House Finch

-The bird at the top of the list is the house finch.
-It is a bird with red breasts and heads having brown streaks on females and red on males.
+The House Finch is notable for its vibrant red heads and breasts in males, while females exhibit brown streaks.
 It was once found only in western states, but after being brought to eastern states, it flourished and even displaced the Purple Finch.

 They are easily notable in backyard feeders, farms, parks, and forests.
 However, they are prone to spot in loud and noticeable groups.
 Nyjer or black oil sunflower seeds in platform or tube feeders can draw more House Finch to your garden feeders.